Preventing and Fighting Moths Living in Your Persian and Oriental Rugs

 Moths will eat anything, and your rug is no exception.
 Moths are one of the worst enemies of any fine rug, especially older and antique rugs.
 You should be especially aware of the cloth moth, as this is the type of moth that would love to feast on your priceless heirloom.

-Why Are Moths in My Home?
-How Did Moths Make Their Way into My Home?
+How and Why Did Moths Make Their Way into My Home?

 You might think that your house is moth free and your rugs are safe and sound, but moths are always looking for ways to enter your home.
 Moths can enter your home easily and be undetected as they do so.
 Mail, pets, open doors, and moving items in and out of warehouses and storage are just some of the ways that moths can enter your home.
 To moths, your home is a paradise.
 It provides shelter from predators, an excellent source of food, and many nesting spots.
 Once moths enter your home, they can lay anywhere from 30 to 200 eggs per month.
 Those eggs will eventually grow up to become adult moths, and they will also lay 30 to 200 more eggs every month.
 A moth problem can easily become a moth disaster for your rugs and the rest of your home.